-- Premiums and Discounts: When you buy or sell a mutual fund at the end of the day, you always transact exactly at its stated "net asset value" (NAV), so you always get a "fair" price.
+- Premiums and discounts: When you buy or sell a mutual fund at the end of the day, you always transact exactly at its stated "net asset value" (NAV), so you always get a "fair" price.
 While mechanisms exist that keep ETF share prices in line with their fair value, those mechanisms are not perfect.
-At any given moment, an ETF might trade at a premium or a discount to its NAV.
+At any given moment, an ETF might trade at a premium or at a discount to its NAV.
 If you buy at a premium and sell at a discount, ouch … you've lost out.

-- General Illiquidity: While exchange-trading sounds great, not all ETFs are as tradable as you think.
+- General illiquidity: While exchange trading sounds great, not all ETFs are as tradable as you might think.
 Some trade rarely, or only at wide spreads.
 These become the financial equivalent of the Hotel California: You can never leave.

 Neither mutual funds nor ETFs are perfect.
 Both can offer comprehensive exposure at minimal costs, and can be good tools for investors.

-For most, the choice comes down to what you value most: Do you value the absolute lowest expense ratio and the flexibility of trading intraday and favor lower expense ratios in most instances, go with ETFs.
-If you worry about the impact of commissions, premiums, spreads and other factors?
-Go with mutual funds.
-Others look at taxes, reserving the ultra-tax-efficient ETFs for taxable accounts and using mutual funds in tax-deferred accounts.
+The choice comes down to what you value most.
+If you prefer having the absolute lowest expense ratio and the flexibility of trading intraday and favor lower expense ratios in most instances, go with ETFs.
+If you worry about the impact of commissions, premiums, spreads, and other factors, go with mutual funds.
+If taxes are your priority, reserve the ultra-tax-efficient ETFs for taxable accounts and use mutual funds in tax-deferred accounts.

-Importantly, there is no reason this must be an either/or question.
-Mutual funds can live side by side with ETFs in a portfolio perfectly happily.
+It's important to note that this isn't an either/or decision.
+Mutual funds and ETFs can live perfectly happily side by side in a portfolio .